 Once you’re done optimizing the pages in HubSpot, it’s time to review its performance.
 Arjay shared that you can do this through the Analytics tool.

 There are several metrics to look into using the Analytics tool.
-Traffic analytics shows data from different sources like organic, direct, email, direct traffic, and social media.
-This helps you understand which channels are contributing well in driving traffic to your website.
+Traffic analytics shows organic, direct, email, direct traffic, and social media data.
+This helps you understand which channels are contributing well to driving traffic to your website.

 Another attribution could be offline sources, which can include conferences, events, and meetups such as the HUG gathering, seminars, etc.

 Now that you’ve optimized and analyzed the data, there are some cases where you can identify many possible ways to improve your campaign.
 This is where adaptive tests come in.

 Adaptive testing is a more complex process than A/B testing.
 It uses machine learning to distribute website traffic to high-performing variations dynamically and allocates traffic from underperforming variations.